aws-quickstart/quickstart-f5-big-ip-virtual-edition-ha/ct-readme.md

 This solution deploys the following

 - A highly available architecture that spans two Availability Zones.*
+- BIG-IP Virtual Edition (VE) instances deployed to Amazon Elastic Compute Cloud (Amazon EC2).
 - A VPC configured with public and private subnets, according to AWS best practices, to provide you with your own virtual network on AWS.*

 In the public subnets:
 - Managed NAT gateways to allow outbound internet access for resources in the private subnets.*
 - A Linux bastion host in an Auto Scaling group to allow inbound Secure Shell (SSH) access to EC2 instances in public and private subnets.*
-- BIG-IP VE deployed to Amazon Elastic Compute Cloud (Amazon EC2) instances.
+- NICs for BIG-IP's data plane traffic

 In the private subnets:
+- NICs for BIG-IP's management access
-- An example application to help demonstrate BIG-IP VE functionality.
+- An example application to help demonstrate BIG-IP VE functionality.*

 As well as:

 - An Amazon S3 SSE-S3 encrypted bucket used to provide failover state.
 - AWS Identity and Access Management (IAM) Instance Profile to allow BIG-IP to remap Network resources and access the S3 Bucket for failover state.

+***\* = Optional***: *Depending on deploying a full or existing network stack as well as various parameters.*

 This solution is for infrastructure engineers, platform engineers and security engineers and provides a validated configuration point for BIG-IP usecases in AWS.
-For more detail of the template, options and other F5 related information please see:
+For more detail of the template, options and other F5 related information please see below:

 __Architecture__